anniebindudas/Diabetes-Prediction/Diabetes Prediction Model - Detailed Insights and Analysis.md

 ### Data Preprocessing
 * Missing Data: There were no missing values in the dataset, so no imputation or deletion was necessary.
 * Categorical Variables: Categorical variables like smoking_history, hypertension, and heart_disease were converted into factors to allow proper modeling.
-* Class Imbalance: Given that class 1 had only 6,800 rows, I applied ROSE (Random Over-Sampling Examples) to balance the dataset.
-The minority_count of 6,800 was used to generate an equal number of rows for class 0, resulting in a balanced dataset of 13,600 rows.
-This ensured that both classes had equal representation in the training data.
+* Class Imbalance: To address the class imbalance in the dataset, where the minority class had only 6,800 instances out of 100,000 rows, I applied the ROSE (Random Over-Sampling Examples) technique.
+This method generated synthetic samples for the minority class and downsampled the majority class, resulting in a more balanced dataset.
+This helped improve model performance by ensuring both classes were adequately represented.

 ### Model Training
 Four different machine learning models were trained to predict diabetes: